top of page

 Fawning is often disguised as kindness or empathy

-If you’ve been following this series, you already know this much:
+If you've been following this series, you already know that fawning isn't obvious.

-And that’s exactly why so many high-capacity women stay trapped in this pattern for decades.
+And that's exactly why so many high-capacity women stay trapped in this pattern for decades — not because they can't see themselves clearly, but because what they're seeing looks like a virtue and is celebrated.

 On the outside, the behavior looks identical.